-|Management Level:||Only Members and managing members of the company||Decentralized|
+|Management Level||Only Members and managing members of the company||Decentralized|

-|Taxation||Single taxation - Profit or loss are passed directly to members).
+|Taxation||Single taxation - Profit or loss are passed directly to members(top bracket 39.6%).
 Can elect to be taxed as a corporation.||Single Taxation|

-|Choice of taxation structure given:||Yes, SMLLC (by default) , partnership (by default), S or C Corporation (by election)||Yes|
+|Choice of taxation structure given||Yes, it is a Single Member LLC - SMLLC or partnership for multiple members by default, and S or C Corporation (by election)||Yes|

-|Legal entity:||Separate entity from partners, but members may be held liable for non fiscal obligations.||Separate from those of partners|
+|Legal entity||Separate entity from partners, but members may be held liable for non-fiscal obligations||Separate from those of partners|

-|Shareholders meeting||Not necessary, but should have recorded activities||Not necessary|
+|Shareholders meeting||Not necessary, but should have recorded activities and/or advisory boards||Not necessary|

-|Paperwork and records:||Not much paperwork is required.
+|Paperwork and records||Not much paperwork is required.
 Annual state reports are required to be filed with the appropriate fee; can file by mail but most states allow or mandate online filing||Not much paperwork is required.|

-|Members and owners:||An LLC has members who own the company||Owners of an LLP are called Partners|
+|Members and owners||An LLC has members who own the company||Owners of an LLP are called Partners|

 In the UK, an LLP is organized by the filing of a registration statement with the office of the state in which is it formed along with the required filing fee.
 The registration statement must include certain information.
 Once the statement is filed, no other filings with the state are necessary unless the LLP changes its name or otherwise amends its statement.
 The same applies to an LLC also.
 Once organized, there is no requirement that an LLP have a written partnership agreement.
 However, a written partnership agreement is desirable to document important managerial and financial agreements among the partners.
 In the USA, LLCs are organized with a document called the "articles of organization", or "the rules of organization" specified publicly by the state; additionally, it is common to have an "operating agreement" privately specified by the members.
 The operating agreement is a contract among the members of an LLC governing the membership, management, operation and distribution of income of the company.